org-arl/fjage/src/sphinx/quickstart.rst

 Quick start
 -----------

 We assume that you are working on a UNIX (Linux or Mac OS X) system with network access.
-If you are working on a Windows platform, you may need `Cygwin <http://www.cygwin.com/>`_ installed.
+If you are working on a Windows platform, you will need `Cygwin <http://www.cygwin.com/>`_ installed for the shell script to work.
 We also assume that you have Java Development Kit (JDK) 1.6 or higher installed.
 If you don't have one, you'll need to `install <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ one.

-.. caution:: Although one would expect Java to work across platforms, fjåge has not been fully tested under Windows.
-If you encounter any problems, please report them via the `issue tracking system <http://github.com/org-arl/fjage/issues>`_.

 Create a new folder for your first fjåge project.
 Lets call it `MyFjageProject`.
 Open a terminal window in this folder and download the `fjage_quickstart.sh <https://raw.github.com/org-arl/fjage/master/src/sphinx/fjage_quickstart.sh>`_ script in that folder::